kofrasa/mingo/README.md

 ## Contributing

 - Squash changes into one commit
-- Run `make` to build and execute unit tests
+- Run `make test` to build and execute unit tests
 - Submit pull request

 ## License